MarianSimarro/FCC-time-series-visualizer/README.md

-This is the boilerplate for the Page View Time Series Visualizer project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer

 Demographic Data Analyzer

-You will be working on this project with our Replit starter code.

-    Start by importing the project on Replit.
-    Next, you will see a .replit window.
-    Select Use run command and click the Done button.

-We are still developing the interactive instructional part of the Python curriculum.
-For now, here are some videos on the freeCodeCamp.org YouTube channel that will teach you everything you need to know to complete this project:

-    Python for Everybody Video Course (14 hours)

-    How to Analyze Data with Python Pandas (10 hours)

 In this challenge you must analyze demographic data using Pandas.
 You are given a dataset of demographic data that was extracted from the 1994 Census database.
 Here is a sample of what the data looks like: